Electrical & Computer Engineering Senior Design Projects

 Both the Computer Engineering and Electrical Engineering programs culminate in a three-semester sequence that allows students to shepherd a detailed technical project to completion and develop their interpersonal skills.
 Students are introduced to the formal design process before working in teams to plan, refine, design, and construct a hands-on project over the course of one year.
 Projects are supported by faculty, student or professional organizations, and/or industry mentors and cover a range of applications.
 Past projects have included cost-saving energy systems, personal autonomous vehicles to assist those with disabilities, and more.

 Visually impaired swimmers face significant challenges when trying to swim independently.
 Current solutions rely on third-party assistants providing guidance through touch, which are infeasible in open-water conditions and limit the swimmer’s autonomy.
 Our project addresses these issues by developing a swim cap to guide swimmers through audio feedback, enabling them to swim safely and independently.
-AquaGUIDE is an interdisciplinary project across BME, CS and ECE.
+AquaGUIDE is an interdisciplinary project across BME and ECE.

 GESTE is an interdisciplinary ECE and CS project that tackles the accessibility gap between hard-of-hearing individuals and the hearing population by developing a sophisticated sign language translation system.
 It aims to convert German Sign Language (DGS) gestures into coherent written English text through advanced machine learning techniques with the use of Meta Aria Glasses, thereby reducing the dependency on human interpreters and overcoming limitations in current translation technologies.